section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 ### Storing graphs in memory
 In either of the following three ways, there is a possibility of storing a graph in memory:
-1. Nodes and vertices may be stored as objects, whereas edges can be stored as pointers.
+1. Nodes and vertices may be stored as objects, whereas edges as pointers.
 2. Adjacency matrices can be used, and they should have equal rows and columns.
 A border appears when columns and rows overlap.
 A weighted edge is more essential than an unweighted edge, denoted by the number `1`.
-3. In addition to storing, an adjacency list between graph nodes and vertices may also be employed.
+3. In addition to storing, one can also use an adjacency list between graph nodes and vertices.
 A distinct set of adjacency list neighbors may be found for each node or vertex.

 ### Representing graphs in code
-Adjacency matrices and lists are approaches to generate graphs.
+Adjacency matrices and adjacency lists are approaches to generate graphs.

 #### Adjacency matrix
 As the number of graph vertices increases, the number of adjacency matrix dimensions increases.
 Matrix cells have a value between `0` and `1`.
 A value of `1` indicates that the row and column's vertices are continuous, whereas `0` suggests they are not.

 #### Adjacency list
 An adjacency list is nothing more than a collection of lists arranged in a particular order.
-The graph has precisely the same number of vertices as elements in the array to store them.
+The graph has the same number of vertices as elements in the array to store them.
 The array index list contains all vertices nearest to the index's vertex.

 ### Graph implementation in java
 Java collections, such as the Generic class, can be used in place of a graph data structure because java does not provide a default implementation of this data structure.
 Below is the syntax to use in the case of a generic object in java: